Navy Federal No Fee Balance Transfer Offer

 An $18 annual fee applies to their goRewards card and a $49 annual fee applies to their Visa Signature Flagship Rewards card.

-So I guess it’s not really a “no fee balance transfer” after all.
+So I guess it’s not really a free balance transfer after all.
+There is a cost, it’s just kind of shoved under the rug here.

 And you don’t need to be in uniform for this offer.